feratovic/crypto/README.md

 ## Introduction

-Using Web 3.0 methodologies, React, Solidity and Metamask l created application which main usage is to send eth with low gass fees.
+Using Web 3.0 methodologies, React, Solidity and Metamask l created application which main usage is to send eth with low gas fees.

 ## How to run the application
 To run the application you need to clone repo then create .env file and add